Danelle Tan: International career

 Tan was called up to the senior national team and made her debut on 16 August 2019 at the AFF Women's Championship.
 She scored a last-minute goal in the 1–2 defeat against Timor-Leste.
-She was 14 years, which made her the youngest goalscorer (male and female) in Singapore and the fifth youngest in the world.
+She was 14 years, which made her the youngest goalscorer in Singapore and the fifth youngest in the world.

-In the 2022 FAS Tri-Nations series, Tan scored 2 goals and had 1 assist in a 6–2 win against Seychelles.
+In the 2022 FAS Tri-Nations series, Tan scored two goals and had one assist in a 6–2 win against Seychelles.
 She was also named as one of three best players in a 0–1 defeat against Papua New Guinea.

+Tan scored her first international hat trick in a 9–0 win against Macau on 16 July 2024.
+Tan scored in the 54th, 61st and 65th minutes.
+The 11 minutes it took to complete her hat trick ranks as the 3rd fastest recorded in international women's football.

 Personal life

-Tan has been chosen to be an ambassador for women's football in Singapore and has been honoured by Edwin Tong, Singapore's Minister for Culture, Community and Youth and Second Minister for Law at the 2022 Women's Football Conference.
+Tan has been chosen to be an ambassador for women's football in Singapore and has been honoured by Edwin Tong, Singapore's Minister for Culture, Community and Youth at the 2022 Women's Football Conference.
 Tan was cited as one of eight Singaporean women trailblazers.

+As part of Singapore SG60 celebrations, Tan penned a letter to Singapore as part of a CNA series.

+Tan also represented Singapore age group in chess when she was nine years old.
+She was listed as 143rd in the world for best girls under 10 years old.